k88hudson/react-formation/examples/pages/validations/docs.md

 # Validation

-You can validate fields by adding a `Formation.Validator` object to the `type` property of a schema definition:
+You can validate fields by adding a `Formation.Validator` object to the `validations` property of a schema definition:

 ```jsx{5,8,11}
 var Validator = require('react-formation').Validator;